 Pearls and Jade Pothos

-This is also a patented type of Pothos and was produced by the University of Florida.
+This is also a patented type of pothos Epipremnum aureum and was produced by the University of Florida.
 Pearls and Jade Pothos has green leaves that are variegated with silver-gray and white hues.
 You can spot it out amidst an assortment of pothos types by looking for their variegation patterns.

-The variegation on their leaves appears on the edges rather than the center.
+The variegation on the leaves of jade pothos appears on the edges rather than the center.
 Plus, the whiter portions of the foliage are usually clouded with green and silver-gray shades.
-Pearls and Jade Pothos have relatively smaller leaves than other varieties and they tend to grow slower too.
+Pearls and Jade Pothos have relatively smaller leaves than other pothos varieties and they tend to grow slower too.

 Silver / Satin Pothos

-This is one of the newer types of pothos available on the market.
-It also has variegated green leaves that are heavily dappled with white, and the variegation is largely distinct.
+This is one of the newer pothos varieties among other types of pothos available on the market.
+It also has variegated light green leaves that are heavily dappled with white, and the variegation is largely distinct.
 You can make the white variegation grow and spread on the foliage if you keep N-Joy Pothos under bright light.

-Pothos N-Joy will be as easy to grow for you as any other type of pothos.
+Pothos N-Joy will be as easy to grow for you as any other type of pothos Epipremnum aureum.
 Just keep it near a light source in your home and see the vine thrive!
 However, be patient with it since it grows slowly.

 Cebu Blue Pothos